Frequently Asked Questions

 Although the hallmark of the IAC® is honoring coaches for their unique approaches to learning, and recognizing that each coach comes to coaching with a variety of experiences, we do have a recommended path that can help all coaches grow and improve their coaching skills.
 The first step is to design a Masteries Professional Development Plan (MPDP) as a tool for planning and assessing your progress.

-The written test is a great measure of how well a coach understands the theory and conceptual application of the Masteries.
+The online test is a great measure of how well a coach understands the theory and conceptual application of the Masteries.
 In a coaching session you demonstrate your ability to use and apply the Masteries.

 - Hire only official Licensees.
 It is illegal to use IAC Coaching Masteries® for commercial purposes without a license.
 All licensees are listed under Licensing Agreement and Payment.